 The appearance of the breast following partial mastectomy and radiation can often be quite good, with the breast maintaining good shape and symmetry relative to the opposite breast.
 The shape and size of the breast before surgery, the location and size of the tumor and the response of the breast tissues to radiation all influence the cosmetic outcome of the surgery.

 Plastic surgeons are sometimes involved in the care of partial mastectomy patients to improve their cosmetic outcome.
-In cases where the breast shape, tumor size, or tumor location creates difficulty in preserving the breast shape and symmetry you may be referred to our office for a consultation to discuss the prevention or correction of breast deformities following partial mastectomy.
+In cases where the breast shape, tumor size, or tumor location creates difficulty in preserving the breast shape and symmetry you may be referred to our office for a consultation to discuss the correction of breast deformities following partial mastectomy.

 When patients are seen months or years following their partial mastectomy and radiation, we have options available to either treat the affected breast or alter the opposite breast to achieve better symmetry.
 We generally like to wait 6 months or more after radiation is complete before performing these procedures.
 This allows the tissues of the treated breast to stabilize and allows us to better understand the degree of asymmetry present and what might be done to correct it.